 Let’s Talk About Money (and How to Discuss It at Work)!

-This week, we hear from founder and upholsterer Nicole Crowder, of her eponymous company, about how she learned to talk confidently to clients about money.
-After Nicole’s reflection, I have included a similar approach that can be applied to salary negotiation for those who aren’t on the entrepreneur’s path.
+Founder and upholsterer, Nicole Crowder talks about how she learned to speak confidently to clients about money and her company.
+Included after Nicole’s reflection is a similar approach that can be applied to salary negotiation for those who aren’t on the entrepreneur’s path.

 Years ago, when I first started my business, I took any project I could get at any rate clients wanted to pay, no matter how large the project was.
 That was a huge learning lesson.
 I knew I was working from a place of financial desperation, and that work overtaxed me in terms of time, labor, and finances because I was not in a position to say no. When I re-launched my business some five years later, I set an intention that I was going to thrive in business and be able to financially sustain myself in one of the most expensive cities in the country: D.C.

 I did this in part by building confidence to charge more for my projects, which took some time to cultivate, to be quite honest.
 I practiced that confidence slowly.
 Whenever someone would call for a price quote, I would tell them the price over the phone without using language like “If that price works for you,” or “I’m open to negotiate that.”
 Or, if I e-mailed a quote and someone pushed back saying, “It’s out of my budget,” my knee jerk reaction was not to say, “Oh, well let’s find a price that suits your budget.”
 Everyone is not going to be your client, and your business model cannot accommodate everyone’s budget, and both of those are OK.